robleroni/Puerro/docs/04-State-Management.md

 ## Use Cases

-State management becomes relevant pretty quickly.
+State management becomes relevant relatively fast.
 As soon as data not only gets displayed but also has to be changed and stored, the need for some sort of state management arises.

 Possible scenarios are: